 Get your game on...
 Virginia Wesleyan University's co-ed club esports program offers students the chance to participate in video game competitions at the collegiate level.
-VWU is a member of the National Association of Collegiate Esports (NACE), and will begin competing with local and national teams as early as January 2020.
+VWU is a member of the National Association of Collegiate Esports (NACE).

 Program and Facilities

-VWU esports is staffed by Program Director/Coach Chris Davis and Coach Glenn Johnson.
+VWU esports is staffed by Program Director/Coach Glenn Johnson.
 The Marlin Esports Arena in the Jane P. Batten Student Center is equipped with 17 high-end gaming PCs featuring ASUS Prime Z390-P motherboards, Intel 9th Gen i7 processors, 16GB ADATA Gammix RAM, MSI GeForce RTX 2070 Armor GPUs, and MSI Optix 24-inch gaming monitors.

 Teams are comprised of 3-6 members, depending on the game.
 Students are invited to play based on interest and tryouts are held.

 Interested students should complete the Virginia Wesleyan Esports Interest Form.